wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 As a result, the ingested sample will contain somewhat more than 20% of the generated traces, with some spans that are shorter than 45ms.

-{% include note.html content="A span that contains an error is always sent to the Wavefront service, regardless of the span's duration or whether it falls in a specified sampling percentage. " %}
+{% include note.html content="A span that contains an error is always removed and not sent to the Wavefront service. " %}

 ## Setting Up Explicit Sampling Through the Proxy